mnismt/codyplusplus/README.md

     - Right-click on a folder in the Explorer view.
     - Select `Add folder to Cody` from the context menu.
     - If the folder contains a large number of files, you will be prompted to confirm before proceeding.
+    - **Note**: The chat panel must be opened for this feature to work.

 ## Extension Settings